'I am absolutely sick of it' - Island communities despair over latest CalMac breakdown

-The technical fault also meant overnight freight services were unable to travel.
+In the latest update, CalMac said its freight services departing from Stornoway at 10.50pm on Tuesday and from Ullapool at 2.50am on Wednesday were cancelled.

+The 7am trip from Stornoway on Wednesday has also been cancelled, but the subsequent 10.30am departure from Ullapool is still in review, the update said.

-CalMac said engineers were yesterday investigating the fault, and that additional sailings for essential traffic were operating between Uig and Tarbert.
+CalMac said engineers have been investigating the fault, and additional sailings for essential traffic were operating between Uig and Tarbert.

+Labour leader Anas Sawar, ahead of a trip to the Na h-Eileanan an Iar constituency, said people in the Western Isles “have been taken for granted by the SNP government.”

+He commented on the state of the ferry service in South Uist where islanders are being offered a once a week service for the next month due to ongoing ferry breakdowns.

-Linda Johnson, who runs the Hebridean Guest House in Stornoway, Lewis, said the latest ferry breakdown at the tail end of the Easter Bank Holiday gives her little hope for the holiday months ahead.
+Business owner Linda Johnson, who runs the Hebridean Guest House, Stornoway, said the latest ferry chaos has given her little hope for the months ahead.

 “I am sick of it,” she said.